hlbao/personal_site/content/project/political-communication-and-social-movements-ongoing/index.md

   focal_point: Smart
   preview_only: false
 ---
-I'm leading a computational political communication project working with MSU communication and NCSU sociology.
+I'm leading a political communication project with MSU communication and NCSU sociology, playing with large-scale observational media data and causal inference.
 Details TBA -- aka until we submit a preprint :-).